-- Council of Europe: international organization created on May 5, 1949. - Ideological community based on the triple pillar of parliamentary democracy, the rule of law and respect for human rights. - > Treaty system for the recognition and guarantee of human rights: - Key instrument: the Convention for the Protection of Human Rights and Fundamental Freedoms (Rome-November 4, 1950) supplemented by sixteen additional protocols. - Obligations of State parties: - recognize the rights and freedoms enumerated in Part I of the Convention - \ "to everyone within their jurisdiction" (Art.
-1) - obligations of result by virtue of which the rights recognized are immediately enforceable. - Essentially protects civil and political rights, although it also protects some rights of a social and cultural nature. - Rights recognized by the Convention: - The right of everyone to life; - the prohibition of torture and cruel, inhuman or degrading treatment or punishment; - the prohibition of slavery, servitude and forced labor; - the right to liberty and security;
+- Council of Europe: international organization created on 5 May 1949. - Ideological community based on the triple pillar of parliamentary democracy, the rule of law, and respect for human rights. - Treaty system for the recognition and guarantee of human rights: - Key instrument: the Convention for the Protection of Human Rights and Fundamental Freedoms (Rome - 4 November 1950) supplemented by 16 additional protocols. - Obligations of state parties: - recognize the rights and freedoms enumerated in Part I of the Convention - "to everyone within their jurisdiction" (Art.
+1) - obligations of result by virtue of which the rights recognized are immediately enforceable. - essentially protects civil and political rights, although it also protects some rights of a social and cultural nature. - Rights recognized by the convention: - right of everyone to life - prohibition of torture and cruel, inhuman, or degrading treatment or punishment - prohibition of slavery, servitude, and forced labor - right to liberty and security

-- the right to a fair trial; - the principle of legality; - the right to respect for private and family life; - the right to freedom of thought, conscience and religion; - the right to freedom of expression; - the right to freedom of peaceful assembly and freedom of association; - the right to marry; - the right to an effective remedy before a national authority in case of violation of the rights and freedoms recognized by the Convention; - The prohibition of discrimination. - Amendment of Protocol 11: European Court of Human Rights (ECtHR) as the fundamental body for monitoring compliance with the obligations assumed by the States and guaranteeing the rights recognized. - Composed of a number of judges equal to the number of States parties to the Convention (currently 47). - ➤ Genuine system of judicial guarantee of human rights through a Court competent to hear not only cases between States Parties, but also individual claims brought by natural or legal persons against the State that has violated their rights. - Procedure for individual applications:
+- right to a fair trial - principle of legality - right to respect for private and family life - right to freedom of thought, conscience, and religion - right to freedom of expression - right to freedom of peaceful assembly and freedom of association - right to marry - right to an effective remedy before a national authority in case of violation of the rights and freedoms recognized by the convention - prohibition of discrimination. - Amendment of Protocol 11: European Court of Human Rights (ECHR) as the fundamental body for monitoring compliance with the obligations assumed by the states and guaranteeing the rights recognized. - Composed of judges equal to the number of states parties to the convention (currently 47). - Genuine system of judicial guarantee of human rights through a court able to hear not only cases between state parties, but also individual claims brought by individuals or entities against the state that has violated their rights. - Procedure for individual applications:

-- Procedure for individual applications: - Admissibility phase: Verify whether the alleged facts constitute a prima facie violation of the rights and freedoms recognized in the Convention and its Protocols; if the application meets the conditions of admissibility provided for in Article 35 (exhaustion of domestic remedies, etc..). - Admitted applications: Adversarial examination phase - settlement of the case.
-If this settlement takes place, the ECtHR issues a decision with a brief summary of the facts and the solution agreed upon by the parties. - If no amicable settlement is reached, the procedure continues until a reasoned judgment of the ECtHR declares whether or not there has been a violation of the rights recognized by the Convention and its Protocols. - The judgments of the Court are final and binding and must be complied with by the States and transmitted to the Committee of Ministers of the Council of Europe, which "shall ensure their execution" (Art.
-46). - The European Social Charter of 1961 + Additional Protocol to the European Social Charter of 1988 + the Protocol of Amendment to the European Social Charter of October 21, 1991 (not yet entered into force), and by the Additional Protocol to the European Social Charter Establishing a System of Collective Complaints of November 9, 1995.
-There is also a Revised European Social Charter of May 3, 1996.
+- Procedure for individual applications: - Admissibility phase: verify whether the alleged facts constitute a prima facie violation of the rights and freedoms recognized in the convention and its protocols; if the application meets the conditions of admissibility provided for in Article 35 (exhaustion of domestic remedies, etc.). - Admitted applications: adversarial examination phase - settlement of the case.
+If this settlement takes place, the ECHR issues a decision with a summary of the facts and the solution agreed upon by the parties. - o if no amicable settlement is reached, the procedure continues until a reasoned judgment of the ECHR declares whether there has been a violation of the rights recognized by the convention and its protocols. - The judgments of the court are final and binding and must be complied with by the states and transmitted to the Committee of Ministers of the Council of Europe, which "shall ensure their execution" (Art.
+46). - The European Social Charter of 1961 + Additional Protocol to the European Social Charter of 1988 + the Protocol of Amendment to the European Social Charter of 21 October 1991 (not yet in force), and by the Additional Protocol to the European Social Charter Establishing a System of Collective Complaints of 9 November 1995.
+There is also a Revised European Social Charter of 3 May 1996.